You are here

 Alexandria, VA 22314-5405

 NOTE: Photo identification is required to gain admission to the Martin V. B. Bostetter, Jr., U. S. Courthouse, in Alexandria.
-Except as provided for in General Order No. 12-1, concerning electronic devices, items prohibited from the courthouse include weapons (firearms of any type, as well as knives), cameras, tape recorders, pagers, cell phones and other personal communication devices.
+Except as provided for in General Order No. 12-1, concerning electronic devices, items prohibited from the courthouse include weapons (firearms of any type, as well as knives), cameras, tape recorders, and pagers.
+For information related to Entrance Requirements, please click this link.

 Mailing Address: